Partnering with eOrganic in a Research Project

 What is eOrganic?

-You can find eOrganic’s resources for farmers, ranchers, agricultural professionals, certifiers, researchers and educators seeking reliable information on organic agriculture at http://eorganic.org.
-Founded in 2009, eOrganic’s initial content focused on general organic agriculture, dairy production, and vegetable production, but eOrganic members are now developing content on other farming systems and topics.
-All content is collaboratively authored and peer-reviewed by eOrganic’s community of University researchers and Extension personnel, other agricultural professionals, farmers, and certifiers with experience and expertise in organic agriculture.
+You can find eOrganic’s resources for farmers, ranchers, agricultural professionals, certifiers, researchers and educators seeking reliable information on organic agriculture at https://eorganic.org.
+Since 2009, eOrganic has brought findings from over 275 organic research projects to the public.
+All our content is authored and peer-reviewed by eOrganic’s community of university researchers and Extension personnel, agricultural professionals, farmers, and certifiers with experience and expertise in organic agriculture.

 eOrganic Goals

-2. To facilitate project management, communication, and publication to eXtension.org
+- To facilitate project management, communication, and publication

 Articles

 eOrganic’s articles cover everything from the nuts and bolts of organic production for beginners to the latest information and technology for advanced producers.
-Find our articles http://extension.org/organic_production or download a publication list at http://eorganic.info/publications.
+Find our articles at https://eorganic.org/ or download a recent publication list at https://eorganic.info/publications.

 Videos